codebreakdown/boxci-site/source/references/build_configuration/index.html.markdown

 ### BoxCI Preserves No State Between Builds

-BoxCI spins up a fresh virtual machine each build to make sure no state is shared across bulids.
-If you modify your CI environment during a build by adding files, installing things, etc. Those changes will not persist or the next build.
+BoxCI spins up a fresh virtual machine each build to make sure no state is shared across builds.
+If you modify your CI environment during a build by adding files, installing things, etc. Those changes will not persist on the next build.

 ## Define custom build lifecycle commands